jiahualihuanahuan/Data-Science-Project-Python-Code-Template/README.md

-## pipeline template
+## Data Science Project Python Code Template

-# Goal
+## Goal
 The goal in this respository is to create a working template for any data science project using sklearn

-read data
+# Read Data
+explore various ways of importing data into pandas data frame or numpy n dimensional array

+# Exploratory Data Analysis (EDA)
+use matplotlib and seaborn to visualize the data

+use pandas to check basic data statistics

-separate X and y
+# Separate X and y

-split data into train and test set
+# Split data into train and test set

-numerical transformation (standardization, normalization etc.)
+# Numerical transformation (standardization, normalization etc.)

-categorical transformation (one-hot-encoding)
+# Categorical transformation (one-hot-encoding)

-build the machine learning model
+# Build the machine learning model: classification models, regression models

+# Model evaluation
+Introduce various evaluation metrics/socres for different models

-select the best model
+# Select the best model

+# Perform hyper-parameter tunning
-perform hyper-parameter tunning
+Introduce various hyper-parameter tunning techniques for all kinds of models

-save the model to local disk
+# Save the model to local disk
+Use pickle or joblib library to save model onto local disk and reload the model later from the saved file